At Natures Images, we always select the right time and the right locations, working with the best wildlife photographers and guides in the business.

 Day 2: It’s an early start in the morning and Linda our host at the guest house will provide a continental breakfast.
 The mornings at Bradgate Park are in my opinion the best time to photograph the rutting deer and it is therefore important to be in position before the sun comes up (which means getting up at around 5.30).
 We have organised this trip to coincide with the peak of the red and fallow deer rut so will get lots of opportunities for photography throughout the day.
 At lunch time we head back to the Horseshoe Cottage for lunch.
 We will then go back into the park for the afternoon session and stay until dusk so it is a long day but we will take plenty of breaks throughout.
 Again back to our Guest house in the evening for our main meal.

-Day 3: Again it’s an early start in the morning to try and get the best light and activity and the day will be more or less a repeat of the previous day and will go on until dusk, but if you have a long drive home you are free to go when you please throughout the day.
+Day 3: Again it’s an early start in the morning to try and get the best light and activity and the day will be a repeat of the previous day and will go on until dusk, but if you have a long drive home you are free to go when you please throughout the day.

 What our customers say